Code of Ethics

 Confidentiality shall be maintained in all Ethical Practices Committee discussion, correspondence, communication, deliberation, and records pertaining to members reviewed by the Ethical Practices Committee.

-- Complaints and suspected violations are assigned a case number.
+- Complaints and suspected noncompliance with the Code of Ethics are assigned a case number.

-- Identity of members involved in complaints and suspected violations and access to EPC files is restricted to the following:
+- Identity of members involved in complaints and suspected noncompliance cases and access to EPC files is restricted to the following:

 - Executive Director